deuber/AvalancheMapper/README.md

 2. In the root of the project directory, create a file named .env and add the following content:GOOGLE\_API\_MAPS\_KEY=your-google-maps-api-keyReplace your-google-maps-api-key with your actual Google Maps API key.
 You can get your key from the [Google Cloud Console](https://console.cloud.google.com/).

-3. Run the server with the following command:   server.js
+3. Run the server with the following command:

+node server.js

 4. Open your browser and navigate to: http://localhost:3000 The application should now be running locally, allowing you to enter and visualize avalanche locations.